Bookish Birthdays: Donna Tartt

 17th Dec 2012

 “Does such a thing as ‘the fatal flaw,’ that showy dark crack running down the middle of a life, exist outside literature?
 I used to think it didn’t.
 Now I think it does.
-And I think that mine is this: a morbid longing for the picturesque at all costs.”
+And I think that mine is this: a morbid longing for the picturesque at all costs.” – The Secret History

 As a child, Tartt devoured classic adventure stories like Peter Pan and Kidnapped, cloistered among a large extended family of aunts, uncles and grandparents.
 She wrote her first poem aged five, while lying in front of the television.
 At thirteen, one of her sonnets was published in a Mississippi literary journal.

 The Secret History – eight years in the making – focussed on a small, elitist group studying Ancient Greek.
 It is narrated by a fellow student who infiltrates the clique, only to discover that they have committed a murder as part of ritual bacchanal.
-In a review for Booklist, Donna Seaman described Tartt’s prose style as ‘flawless and enthralling’.

-The Little Friend, Tartt’s second novel, was published in 2002.
+More than twenty years into her career, Donna Tartt has been characterised as a ‘slow-burn literary giant.’The Little Friend, Tartt’s second novel, was published in 2002.
 Its main protagonist is a 12 year-old girl who lives among her eccentric relatives in a small Mississippi town.
 Clever and lonely, she becomes obsessed with her brother’s unsolved murder.
-Bookslut’s Maud Newton judged it ‘a much more mature and well-rounded novel than her first.’

 ‘There are none of the aesthetic sweeteners of The Secret History here,’ Natasha Walter wrote in The Guardian.
 ‘There is a great deal of violence in The Little Friend, and it is executed in a very different style: bloody and unglamorised, with apparently endless repercussions of guilt and misery.’